 Aren’t cupcakes just the best?!
 They’re soft, fluffy and topped with yummy rich frosting.
 The absolute perfect sweet treat!
 These lemon raspberry cupcakes are a favorite, as well as my famous chocolate cupcakes, rainbow cupcakes and pink velvet cupcakes.

 To celebrate spring and summer time (yay for warmer weather!), I thought I would share this delicious lemon raspberry cupcake recipe.
 These cupcakes are SO easy to whip up and are made with my favorite secret baking ingredients: cake mix and jello pudding mix!
 Plus they have the absolute best bright flavor.

 One of my all time favorite combinations is lemon and raspberry.
 There is something so refreshing about the two flavors together.
 The taste just screams citrus, sweet and tart all at the same time.

-If you’ve never made lemon cupcakes from cake mix, you have to give this cupcake recipe a try.
+If you’ve never made lemon cupcakes from cake mix, you have to give this recipe a try.
 The lemon flavor is incredible and the texture is super soft and fluffy.
 Plus the raspberry buttercream frosting on top is amazing.
 These cupcakes are sure to wow your guests!

-These lemon raspberry cupcakes couldn’t be more simple to make.
+These cupcakes couldn’t be more simple to make.
 No making from scratch and spending hours in the kitchen!
 Simply mix together a box of cake mix with a few other pantry staples and you’ll have flavorful and delicious cupcakes in no time.